View on GitHub

 Method 1: Local Integration

-Inorder to integrated z_
+Inorder to integrated z_ in your project only

 git clone --depth=1 git://github.com/zakarouf/z_.git